Use the science of healthy eating to fight disease.

 Although optional, students are encouraged to undertake a major and/or minor in an area of special interest.

-Suggested major (8 courses) or extended major (12 courses) options are:
+Suggested major (8 courses: 96 units) options are:

 Food and Biosecurity